 What is EDI (Electronic Data Interchange)?

 In its most simple form, EDI is a computer-to-computer exchange of business documents in a standard electronic format between different business partners.
-The benefits from moving to such a system include reduced costs, automated workflows, faster document processing, fewer errors, and much smoother relationships with partners and customers.
+The benefits from moving to an EDI service include reduced costs, automated workflows, faster document processing, fewer errors, and much smoother relationships with partners and customers.

-EDI documents contain critical information about a business transaction, and some popular examples of EDI at work include a retailer submitting a purchase order for product from a manufacturer, the manufacturer sending an invoice, and both parties exchanging acknowledgement receipts.
+EDI data contains critical information about a business transaction, and some popular examples of EDI at work include a retailer submitting a purchase order for product from a manufacturer, the manufacturer sending an invoice, and both parties exchanging acknowledgement receipts.